slurmulon/gig/README.md

 > **Warning**
 >
 > Be sure to unsubscribe to events using the `off` method when you're no longer using them in order to avoid memory leaks!
+>
+> You can also just call `gig.kill()` when you are done with playback, which will remove any event listeners and allow unused memory to be garbage collected.

 ### Timers